antostalin/Arun_pract/python/web-api/web-api-basic/README.md

  - The all curd operation will be performed
  - Use Postman or any Rest API tools for validating the API request and responses

+### Development Guide
-The all required dependency of this project was defined in requirement.txt file.
+ - The all required dependency of this project was defined in requirement.txt file.
 So, first we need to install all required python packages by executing the below command
     > pip install -r requirement.txt

-If you have modified the python package then you need to update the dependency of this project to requirement.txt file then execute the below command
+ - If you have modified the python package then you need to update the dependency of this project to requirement.txt file then execute the below command
     > pip freeze > requirement.txt

-If you want to run the server then, execute the below command
+ - If you want to run the server then, execute the below command
     > uvicorn app.main:app

-If you are going to working this project as development mode then, execute the below command
+ - If you are going to working this project as development mode then, execute the below command
     > uvicorn app.main:app --reload

-Shutdown the application by simply press `Ctrl+C` command
+ - Shutdown the application by simply press `Ctrl+C` command

-Once the server is started then,
+ - Once the server is started then,
   - Api can be accessed through [http://127.0.0.1:8000/](http://127.0.0.1:8000/) url
   - swagger api documentation can be accessed through [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs) url
   - redoc api documentation can be accessed through [http://127.0.0.1:8000/redoc](http://127.0.0.1:8000/redoc) url

+### API Documentation
 S.No|API Method|API URL| Description
 -----|----------|--------------|------------------
 1    | GET      | http://127.0.0.1:8000/emp/       | Retrieving all employee list